 - Guile Hero: No, really.
 Fair enough, he does make a pretty big mistake, but he does have a manipulative streak as well.

 - Idiot Hero: Varies.
 He's actually pretty resourceful.
-However, he can also show a lack of common sense, which proves deadly when coupled with his natural curiosity.
+However, he can also show a lack of common sense, which proves deadly when coupled with his natural curiosity and extreme unluckiness.

 - Love at First Sight: 9 appeared to have this for 7.